-PERCENTAGE OF RESPONDENTS Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Percentage that maintain risk inventories at enterprise level 47% 62% 68% 63% 42%
+PERCENTAGE OF RESPONDENTS Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Percentage that maintain risk inventories at enterprise level 42% 60% 61% 50% 45%

-Large organizations, public companies, and financial services organizations are most likely to maintain an enterprise-level inventory of risks.
+• Large organizations and public companies are most likely to maintain an enterprise-level inventory of risks.

-EXPLICIT GUIDELINES FOR ASSESSING RISKS
+RISK IDENTIFICATION AND RISK ASSESSMENT PROCESSES EXPLICIT GUIDELINES FOR ASSESSING RISKS

-Once risks are identified, management needs to assess the importance of the risk in order to determine which risks deserve management's attention first.
+Once risks are identified, management needs to assess the importance of each risk to determine which risks deserve management's attention first.
 Typically, the assessment of a risk is based on considerations of the probability/likelihood that a risk event might occur and the impact/consequence to the organization should the risk occur.
-Other dimensions also include the speed/velocity of a risk and the organization's level of preparedness for managing the risk.
+Other dimensions that may be considered include the speed/velocity of a risk and the organization's level of preparedness for managing the risk.